-The locale is recommended to be set at the product level in an import file.
+The locale must be set at the product level in an import file unless all attributes are configured with a locale.
 Basically, the locale tells eSales what language all the attribute texts in the product are written in.
 This enables functions such as synonyms and alphabetical attribute sorting as well as define how attributes for filters, facets, and search are managed in regards to refinements such as word stemming and stop words.

 A locale used in a panel query defines the alphabetical sort order in the returned result.
 In the Apptus eSales Apps the locale is used to manage synonyms.

 Product and variant attributes¶

 Properties that describe the product entities are called attributes.
 Some attributes are better to define at a product level, such as the name of the item, and some are better defined at a variant level, such as colour and stock level.
 All attributes in eSales must be configured in the eSales Manager before they can be used and an attribute can be configured for more than one use.